nexmo-community/voice-azure-speechtotext-py/README.md

-# Microsoft Azure Speech To Text with Nexmo Voice API
+# Speech To Text with Nexmo Voice API & Microsoft Azure

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://nexmo.dev/azure-nexmo-speechtotext-install)

-You can use this code as a base for doing real time transcription of a phone call using [Azure Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/).
+You can use this code as a base for doing real time transcription of a phone call using [Azure Speech Services](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/).

 The Audio stream is sent over a websocket to your server and you then relay that on to the Azure websocket interface.

-## Azure Speech API
+## Azure Speech Services

-You'll need to signup for the [Azure Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/) and make a note of two pieces of information - the first service API key, and the regional location of the Speech API service you deployed (eg. westeurope).
+You'll need to signup for [Azure Speech Services](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/) and make a note of two pieces of information - the first service API key, and the regional location of the Speech API service you deployed (eg. westeurope).

 ## Running the app

-### Running with Docker
+### Using Docker

 To run the app using Docker run the following command in your terminal: